 I received my BA in Psychology with distinction from Swarthmore College.
 I was named a Phi Beta Kappa scholar.
 I went on to receive my Masters Degree from Smith College School for Social Work in 1998.
 Since then I have been providing individual, group, and family psychotherapy.
 I am licensed in the state of Texas.
 I have worked in clinics, schools, residential facilities and hospitals in Austin, Boston, and San Francisco.
 I am currently in private practice in Austin and have been in private practice since 2005.

 I am an active member of the National Association of Social Workers (NASW), the Austin Society for Psychoanalytic Psychologists (ASPP) and the Austin Group Psychotherapy Society (AGPS).
+I am currently serving on the board of the Austin Society for Psychoanalytic Psychologists (ASPP).
 I participate in ongoing supervision and consultation and believe in the importance of professional support in order to provide thoughtful and informed treatment to my clients.